leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 ```

-1.6 Edit custom_modules/physigym/physigym/envs/physicell_model.py file.
+3. The PhysiCell Gymnasium level (Python3)

 Finally, lets update the Gymnasium ModelPhysiCellEnv class, found in the custom_modules/physigym/physigym/envs/physicell_model.py.

+3.1 Edit custom_modules/physigym/physigym/envs/physicell_model.py file.

+3.1.1 \_get\_action\_space function

 Let's decalre the action space.
 In the studio we specifed the unit of the drug_conc parameter as fraction.
-This means, in Gymnasium terms whe have a Box space
+This means, in Gymnasium terms whe have a Box space.

 First, let's comment out the default 'discrete': spaces.Discrete(2) !
 Then let's declare a Box space labeled drug_conc
 This is a single continuous vector with all possible real values from 0 to 1.

+Replace the default with:
 ```python
 'drug_conc': spaces.Box(low=0.0, high=1.0, shape=(1,), dtype=np.float64)
 ```

+3.1.2 \_get\_observation\_space function

-Similar for the observation space.
+We do a similar thing for the observation space.
 Based on our classig run we do not exect to have more then 2^14 cells.

+Replace the default with:
 ```python
 'cell_count': spaces.Box(low=0, high=2**14, shape=(1,), dtype=np.int16)
 ```

+3.1.3 \_get\_img function

-Under \_get\_img we implement a plot, to display drug concentrationa in the domain, as well as all cells, colored by the apoptosis rate.
+We will now implement a plot, to display drug concentrationa in the domain, as well as all cells, colored by the apoptosis rate.

 ```
 ##################